kevinolega/callcentertrainingtips/_posts/2017-04-09-lessons-lifehacker.md

 author: Kevin Olega
 ---

-Lifehacker is one of the blogs that permanrently changed my life.
+Lifehacker is one of the blogs that permanently changed my life.

 I found it when I was looking for tips on how to organize my desk.

-I read it for tools and tips on how to save time and how to be an all around awesome person.
+I read it for tools and tips on how to save time and how to be an all-around awesome person.

-Fiver of the most awesome people I have met in my life are regular lifehacker readers.
+Fiver of the most awesome people I have met in my life are regular Lifehacker readers.

 There are a lot of tips that will save you time and money and at the same time allow you to earn more money this year and instead of writing it all I decided to just put the links here.

 You go read them yourself and let me know what worked for you.

-I've been reading lifehacker since 2009 and over time, I had read a lot of the job hunting posts.
+I've been reading Lifehacker since 2009 and over time, I had read a lot of the job hunting posts.

-If you do happen to read all the posts of Lifehacker and become a regular lifehacker reader, send me a message because I want you in my life.
+If you do happen to read all the posts of Lifehacker and become a regular Lifehacker reader, send me a message because I want you in my life.

 Lifehacker will make you a better person.
 I replaced watching the news, gossiping with my coworkers and spending hours on facebook with reading Lifehacker.